fullmetalbrackets/blog/src/content/blog/plex-remote-access-tailscale.md

 Plex Media Server has a built-in feature called <a href="https://support.plex.tv/articles/200289506-remote-access/" target="_blank" umami-data-event="plex-remote-access-to-remote-access-docs">Remote Access</a> that can be configured from the web UI.
 By enabling Remote Access, and forwarding network port 32400 from your router (ideally with some firewall rules for security), you can access Plex from other devices using your account, like a phone or tablet.
 It also allows you to share your media library externally with other users, allow them to access your server and stream the shared content.
 (This does not to work behind CGNAT, however, which is why I started using Tailscale for remote access and <a href="/blog/expose-plex-tailscale-vps/" target="_blank" umami-data-event="plex-remote-access-to-expose-plex-tailscale">library sharing</a> in the first place.)

-The remote access feature has always been free until the Plex service changes and price increases on April 29, 2025.
-From this day forward, remote access is now locked behind <a href="https://www.plex.tv/plans/" target="_blank" umami-data-event="plex-remote-access-to-plex-pass">Plex Pass</a>.
+The remote access feature, as well as sharing your library with friends, has always been free until the Plex service changes and price increases on April 29, 2025.
+From that day forward, remote access -- by yourself and by others you've shared library with -- is now locked behind <a href="https://www.plex.tv/plans/" target="_blank" umami-data-event="plex-remote-access-to-plex-pass">Plex Pass</a>.
 If you bought a Plex lifetime pass before that date it was $119, with occasional sales as low as $80, but after the change it now costs a whopping $250 for the lifetime pass.
 That's a more than 100% increase on the base price!

 The monthly Plex Pass subscription also rose from $4.99 to $6.99 per month, a less egregious price increase.
 However, keep this in mind -- at the old prices, a lifetime pass of $120 was roughly equivalent to two years at $5/month, so it paid for itself after two years.
 With the new pricing structure, a $250 lifetime pass is roughly equivalent to three years at $7/month.
 No matter how you slice it, the value proposition is less than before.